 This policy might be applied in research groups where there are requirements stipulated by funding bodies eg Department for Work and Pensions.

-4.1 The Information Security Board, chaired by the Director of Information, will monitor the effectiveness of this method statement and carry out regular reviews.
+4.1 The Information Security Board, chaired by the Deputy Registrar, will monitor the effectiveness of this method statement and carry out regular reviews.

 |27 November 2013||Approved by Information Policy Executive|